ccapdev1920T2/s11g7/client/README.md

 #### Log in

 *Login is not yet implemented.* Clicking the login button will redirect to the manage courses page.
+The student currently logged in is assumed have the ID 11828498.

 #### Register